 Tip: skip the tuna (mercury content) and go for canned salmon instead, anchovies, sardines—superb.

-Tip: wipies (Huggies, etc) clean your ass as well as toilet paper, better actually!
+Tip: wipies (Huggies @AMAZON, etc) clean your ass as well as toilet paper, better actually!
 It’s stunning to see a full shelf of wipies and no toilet paper at all.
 It shows that a mass hysteria erases all rational thought.